 What makes a good question for your agency?
 In Table 5 in Worksheet #4, your team can use suggested criteria or create your own criteria to evaluate potential priority questions.
 Rigorous criteria help ensure that the answer to each question will be used to inform strategic or operational decisions.
-Setting criteria can help facilitate conversations around what constitutes a good question and what questions are priorities for your agency and leadership.
-The criteria used by the United States Agency for International Development (USAID), as described in the box below, may be a useful reference.
+Setting criteria can also help facilitate conversations around what constitutes a good question and what questions are priorities for your agency and leadership.
+The criteria used by the United States Agency for International Development (USAID), as described in the box on the following page, may be useful references.